ccgoller/eln/student-guidelines/01-getting-started.md

 ## Step 6 — Install Git

 You need Git on your computer to push changes from your local machine to GitHub.
+Open the terminal app on your computer.

 ### macOS
 ```bash